 Use melted white confectionery coating (Candy Melts) to attach the ears to the back side of each white chocolate egg and to attach the nose on the front side above the mouth.

-Add two eyes and draw on eye brows.
+Add two eyes and draw on eyebrows.

-To turn these chocolate eggs into Norm of the North lollipops, dip a lollipop stick or a snowflake cake pops straw into melted white confectionery coating then attach to the back side of each egg.
+To turn these chocolate eggs into Norm of the North lollipops, dip a lollipop stick or a snowflake cake pops straw into melted white confectionery coating then attach it to the back side of each egg.

 These lollipops will make great desserts or party favors for a Norm of the North party.

-If you plan to host a party over the summer, be sure to pick up some peanut butter fudge filled eggs at the end of the Easter season.
+If you plan to host a party over the summer, be sure to pick up some peanut butter fudge-filled eggs at the end of the Easter season.

 You can find detailed information about using confectionery coating, as well as, the recipe to make homemade modeling chocolate on the Chocolate Making Tips page.